planetlabs/planet-client-python/docs/cli/cli-orders.md

 }
 ```

-Once you've got the JSON, the other commands are all the same.
+Once you’ve got the JSON, the other commands are all the same.
 Use create to submit it to the API:

 ```
 planet orders create basemap-order.json